Audio and sound files

 Scientific recordings

-Here are some very special audio files related to astronomical or meteorological events like the sound of pulsars, solar flares, Jupiter hisses and bursts, meteors, auroras, lightnings whistles in the Earth magnetosphere, including whales songs, some of the best recordings I have gathered up to date.
+Here are some 143 audio files related to astronomical or meteorological events like the sound of pulsars, solar flares, Jupiter and Saturn hisses and bursts, interstellar palsma, meteors, auroras, lightnings whistles in the Earth magnetosphere, including the song of whales and other marine mammals.

-You will find on this page QSOs worked by radio amateurs as well as the sound of different transmission modes that you can hear on shortwaves and recordings of historical events.
+You will find on this page 220 records of QSOs worked by radio amateurs and sound of different transmission modes and interferences that you can hear on shortwaves, as well as and recordings of historical events.

-Check also my animations for hundreds other videos and films.
+Check also my animations for 314 other videos and films.

 These files can be read using WinAmp, RealOne, Windows Multimedia Player, etc. You can also use an oscilloscope or easier, a spectrographic program to view the audio like the excellent DL4YHF's freeware Spectrum Laboratory, as well as Spectran, Spectrogram or Raven to name a few.